Cost: $150 per week or $250 for both weeks

 Work weekends are open to everyone!
 Any teen can earn $25 off their summer camp fee for each work day they help.

-August 22nd - 25th - Work mini-camp for teens and adults
+August 16th-19th: Work mini-camp for teens and adults

-Arrival starts at 10am (or anytime after) on the 22nd and pick up is 5-6pm on the 25th.
+Arrival starts at 2pm on the 16th and pick up is 2pm on the 18th.
 Please RSVP, if you are able to attend.

 This retreat is open to teens in grades 7-12.
 The cost is $50.
 Join us for Bible times to grow in your walk with God, games, activities, friends and great food!

-These retreats start Friday night at 7pm and end Saturday night at 7pm.
-Cost is $25.
+These retreats start Saturday morning at 10am and end at 7pm.
+Cost is $10.
 All teens in grades 7-12 are welcome!

-Tay Valley Bible Camp is offering a retreat for young adults ages 18-35, single or married.
+Tay Valley Bible Camp is offering a retreat for young adults ages 16 and up, single or married.
 This retreat will be time for young adults to get apart from their busy lives, grow in their walks with God, and have some fun.
 This retreat is for adults only.

 The schedule will include Bible times, time to relax, campfires as well as various games, activities, and outdoor adventures that retreaters can choose to participate in.